-Marketers face a growing challenge of how to build one-to-one, meaningful relationships with millions of customers across dozens of complex touchpoints.
-We know that customers expect brands to know them on a more personalized level even from their first interaction.
-Rather than sending out countless batch and blast email campaigns and hoping something sticks, marketers need to engage customers with messaging that makes them feel recognized and valued.
+Marketers face a growing challenge in building meaningful, one-on-one relationships with millions of customers across dozens of complex touchpoints.
+And we know that customers expect brands to know them on a more personal level even from their first interaction.
+So, instead of sending countless batch-and-blast email campaigns and hoping something sticks, marketers need to engage customers with messaging that makes them feel recognized and valued.

 Why Choose a CDP with a Machine Learning Framework?

-Previously, it was challenging for marketers to access the technology and data needed to practice predictive analytics techniques.
-To collect, analyze and process the enormous quantity of customer data coming in from across multiple channels and regions, organizations often turned to third-party providers.
+Previously, it was hard for marketers to access the technology and data needed to practice predictive analytics techniques.
+To collect, analyze, and process the enormous quantity of customer data coming in from multiple channels and regions, organizations often turned to third-party providers.
 These external data warehouses made it more difficult (and often more expensive) to access customer insights quickly and deploy them as relevant customer experiences.

-The Acquia Customer Data Platform (CDP) makes predictive analytics and machine learning technology available to the average marketer through a machine learning framework that allows marketers to apply predictive models to their data and anticipate the best action to take next.
-All models in Acquia’s Machine Learning Framework leverage Acquia’s unified, cleansed, deduped data in a single profile that is standardized and stitched from any data source.
-The CDP ingests customer data flowing from across all other systems (like a CRM, ESP, POS, the website, etc.) and brings it together in a unified customer profile.
-Let’s look at some potential use cases for how each of these different models can be applied to marketing to provide better customer insights and produce results.
+All models in Acquia’s machine learning framework leverage the company's unified, cleansed, de-duped data in a single profile standardized and stitched together from any data source.
+The CDP ingests customer data flowing across all other systems (like a CRM, ESP, POS, the website, and so on) and brings it together in a unified customer profile.

 One of the most familiar purposes of predictive analytics is to anticipate a customer’s future behavior.
 By observing behaviors over time, brands can more accurately judge lifetime customer value and create more relevant experiences.
 Here are just a few examples of the types of prediction models the CDP can create: